-Kevlin is an independent consultant, trainer, reviewer and writer based in the UK.
+Kevlin Henney is an independent consultant, speaker, writer and trainer.
 His development interests are in patterns, programming, practice and process.
 He has been a columnist for a number of magazines and sites, has contributed to both open- and closed-source software, and has been on far too many committees (it has been said that ”a committee is a cul-de-sac down which ideas are lured and then quietly strangled”).
 He is co-author of A Pattern Language for Distributed Computing and On Patterns and Pattern Languages, two volumes in the Pattern-Oriented Software Architecture series.
 He is also editor of 97 Things Every Programmer Should Know.
 Kevlin lives in Bristol and online.